 Of course, if you disagree with my suggestion not to own a gun, you can still do all of these suggestions in addition to owning a gun, thus reducing the need to have to use it.

-For more facts about the dangers of having a gun in your home, see this page of the Brady Campaign, which cites studies for their statements:
+For more facts about the dangers of having a gun in your home, see this page of New Yorkers Against Gun violence, which cites studies for their statements:

 Addendum (3/7/13): Some additional thoughts, posted at the National Crime Prevention Council site, as well as this poster.